-In general, there are no limitations with regard to the stakeholding by members of the management bodies.
-With regard to the disclosure of interests in securities held by the members of the management bodies, all members of the management bodies and shareholders of the company have to submit information about the legal entities where, independently or together with their affiliate (affiliates), hold 20% of voting shares to the board of directors, revision committee and auditor of the company.
+In general, there are no limitations regarding members of the management bodies holding shares.
+With regard to the disclosure of interests in securities held by the members of the management bodies, all members of the management bodies and shareholders of the company have to submit information about the legal entities which, independently or together with their affiliate (affiliates), hold 20% of voting shares to the board of directors, revision committee and auditor of the company.